 Frequently Asked Questions

-How can we notify the College of this change?In order to change your address, your student can go to the Enrollment Services/Academic Records Office in Harkins Hall, room 310 to fill out a change of address form, or send an e-mail to email@example.com requesting the address change.
+In order to change your address, your student can go to the Registrar’s Office in Harkins Hall, room 310 to fill out a change of address form, or send an e-mail to email@example.com requesting the address change.
 If your student has already filled out a FERPA release form, authorizing you access to his/her records, then you may send the request yourself.
 If you need further assistance, please call the Registrar’s Office at 401-865-1033.

 May I have access to my student’s grades?